MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/configure-bot-virtual-agent.md

 ## Connect your Copilot Studio bot to omnichannel instance

-For the bot to be able to interact with customers in Dynamics 365 Customer Service or Dynamics 365 Contact Center, you must integrate the bot with your application.
+For the bot to be able to interact with customers in Dynamics 365 Contact Center or Customer Service, you must integrate the bot with your application.
 Follow the procedure in [Connect your Copilot Studio bot to omnichannel](/microsoft-copilot-studio/configuration-hand-off-omnichannel) to connect your Copilot Studio bot to the omnichannel instance.

-When your customers need to speak with a representative, your copilot can seamlessly hand off the conversation.
-When your copilot hands off a conversation, it can share the full history of the conversation, and all relevant variables.
+When your customers need to speak with a representative, your bot can seamlessly hand off the conversation.
+When your bot hands off a conversation, it can share the full history of the conversation, and all relevant variables.
 Make sure you have an escalation topic configured in your bot to hand off the conversation to a representative.
 Learn more in [hand off to a live agent](/microsoft-copilot-studio/advanced-hand-off).

 ## Set up bot capabilities